janogale/restaurant-review/README.md

 # Restuarant Review App

-This is an technical interview coding challenge. submitted by [Mukhtar Mahamed](https://github.com/janogale)
+This is Fullstack SaaS Application developed by [Mukhtar Mahamed](https://github.com/janogale) for learning purpose, details of the Application is explained below.

 ## Technogogies Used